What is ISPS Code?

 Company Security Officer (CSO)

-Is a company designated person in charge of carrying out a ship security assessment.
-He is also responsible in developing, implementing and maintaining the ship security plan.
+Is a company-designated person in charge of carrying out a ship security assessment.

-Moreover, the CSO is responsible for satisfactory development of the SSP whether prepared by the Company itself or a contracted organization.
+Moreover, the CSO is responsible for developing, implementing, and maintaining the Ship Security Plan (SSP) whether prepared by the Company itself or a contracted organization.

 Ship Security Assessment (SSA)